kelvinma/rundown/README.md

 - Create an Ember 2.0 application, starting with an Ember 1.13.13 application.
 - Create an Ember 2.0 application by using this repo as a starting point.
+- Configure an Ember application to use the pods file structure.

 ## Upgrade to Ember 2